-Many Christians think heaven and hell are places God sends us to reward or punish us after we die.
+Many Christians think heaven and hell are physical places God sends us to reward or punish us after we die.
 They think salvation means simply getting into heaven and avoiding hell.
 But the Orthodox Church does not believe in this model of salvation.
 Instead, we believe God is “everywhere present and filling all things.”
-Moreover, we believe Heaven and Hell are actually different responses to, and experiences of, God’s unconditional love.
+Moreover, we believe Heaven and Hell are not physical places, but are actually different responses to, and experiences of, God’s unconditional love.

 Estimated reading time: 5 minutes